Search Frequently Asked Questions

 • Mass Transit and Vanpooling.
 You can use your benefits plan dollars for subway, bus, train and ferry expenses.
 Just swipe your debit card at one of over 10,000 terminal locations to pay for your transit passes.
 Or, use your benefits debit card to use pre-tax dollars on UberPOOL and Lyft Shared (formerly called Lyft Line) expenses tied to vanpooling in select cities.

 • Parking.
 Save money when you park at or near your regular place of employment.
-You can also reserve or pre-pay for parking spots in select cities by adding your Discovery Benefits debit card as a form of payment in the SpotHero app.
+You can also reserve or pre-pay for parking spots in select cities by adding your P&A debit card as a form of payment in the SpotHero app.
 Go to spothero.com/cities for a list of SpotHero-friendly cities.

 What non-emergency conditions can an MDLIVE medical provider treat?